kotenevmatvei/attachment-style/README.md

-- do we need radar - yes
+- imports
-  - input validation
+- implement radar chart for all combinations
 - pie chart for globl results
 - add the option include/exclude test data from the plot
 - doe we need parallel?